thedaviddias/thedaviddias/README.md

 * 🔗 I have a personal website at [https://thedaviddias.com](https://ddias.run) where all my social networks are located!
 You can reach me anywhere over there!

+## 📚 Book

+I'm currently writing a book for web developers: "Essential Tips for Junior Developers"

+I'm currently writing the first draft that you will find https://leanpub.com/essentialtipsforjuniordevelopers Feel free to subscribe to receive updates and notifications when it'll be published!

 ## 📝  Latest Blog Posts

 These are my latest posts on [my blog](https://ddias.run) and [Medium](https://ddias.run/medium).
 I also write on [Dev.to](https://ddias.run/devto):